Lillinator/discourse-group-sidebar-menus/README.md

 * Users in multiple groups will see all menu sections they have access to.

 ### Testing & Organization

-* **Use test accounts** to verify correct access for different group combinations.
-* **Keep track of your menu configurations** to avoid confusion as complexity grows; an access matrix or similar documentation is recommended for larger forums with many groups.
+Use test accounts to verify correct access for different group combinations and keep track of your menu configurations to avoid confusion as complexity grows; an access matrix or similar documentation is recommended for larger forums with many groups.

 ### Security Considerations

-This component provides **UI-level access control only**.
+This component provides UI-level access control only.
 It controls menu access, not resource access.

 **What this component protects:**